Louis L'Amour: Bantam Books

 Many publishers in the 1950s and '60s refused to publish more than one or two books a year by the same author.
 Louis's editor at Gold Medal supported his writing up to three or four but the heads of the company vetoed that idea even though Louis was publishing books with other houses.
 Louis had sold over a dozen novels and several million copies before Bantam Books editor-in-chief Saul David was finally able to convince his company to offer Louis a short term exclusive contract that would accept three books a year.
 It was only after 1960, however, that Louis's sales at Bantam would begin to surpass his sales at Gold Medal.

 L'Amour's career flourished throughout the 1960s and he began work on a series of novels about the fictional Sackett family.
 The Daybreakers, published in 1960 and the first, was actually not in the chronological order of the series of novels.
 Initially he wrote five books about William Tell Sackett and his close relatives; however, in later years the series spread to include other families and four centuries of North American history.
 It was an ambitious project and several stories intended to close the gaps in the family's time line were left untold at the time of L'Amour's death.
 L'Amour also branched out into historical fiction with The Walking Drum, set in the 11th century, a contemporary thriller, Last of the Breed, and science fiction with The Haunted Mesa.

 L'Amour eventually wrote 100 novels, over 250 short stories, and (as of 2010) sold more than 320 million copies of his work.
-By the 1970s his writings were translated into over 10 languages.
+By the 1970s his writings were translated into over ten languages.
 Every one of his works is still in print.

-L'Amour appears under the name of "Lew" as a minor character in the 2006 novel The Chinatown Death Cloud Peril by Paul Malmont.
-The novel describes friendship and rivalry among pulp writers of the 1930s.